 If you’re not trained to administer first aid, it’s best to let a qualified person do it.
 When multiple people are around during an accident, someone should always stay with the injured worker while someone else calls for help.

 They’ll also begin documenting the incident, so they can figure out why it happened and how to prevent it in the future.
 That’s where you can help the most—by providing details of the situation.
-Whether you’re providing first aid or not, there’s almost always something you can do to help.
+There’s almost always something you can do to help, whether you’re providing first aid or engaged in a first aid toolbox talk.